Chirand: History

 The Pal dynasty ruled the region that included Chirand during the medieval period.
 Ananda, a disciple of Buddha, died in Chirand.
 King Mayurdhwaj of the Chero dynasty ruled from Chirand.
 W.W.
 Hunter, a historian known for publishing nine volumes of The Imperial Gazetteer of India, has recorded an account of this village which he visited in 1871.

 The Bihar State Directorate of Archaeology conducted excavations at the Chirand mound 1962–63 and returned for more 1970–71.
 The mound is 1 km in length.
 The Neolithic deposits uncovered a layer of 3.5 m thickness.
-The civilization includes area in India and South Asia that dates back to the Neolithic age according to archaeological finds from this village mound and four other locations in India.
+The civilisation includes area in India and South Asia that dates back to the Neolithic age according to archaeological finds from this village mound and four other locations in India.

 Chirand Neolithic group occupied the plains, while their contemporaries inhabited the plateaus and hills.
-The occupational categorization in Chirand covers three periods – Period I Neolithic (2500–1345 BC), Period II Chalcolithic (1600 B.C) and Period III Iron Age.
+The occupational categorisation in Chirand covers three periods – Period I Neolithic (2500–1345 BC), Period II Chalcolithic (1600 B.C) and Period III Iron Age.
 Carbon dating of the top layer of the Neolithiic period dates the layer between 1910 BC and 1600 BC.
 The lowest level of the finds date to 200 BC.